calvinmetcalf/shapefile-js/README.md

 </script>
 ```

-to send the worker a buffer from the file api you'd do (I'm omiting where you include the catiline script)
+to send the worker a buffer from the file api you'd do (I'm omitting where you include the catiline script)

 ```javascript
 var worker = cw(function(data){